CautiousLemons/lime-docker/README.md

 v4l2-ctl --list-devices
 ```

-Now, run the container and mount the device to the device number 0 (i.e., `/dev/video0`):
+Now, run the container and mount the device to the device number 0 (i.e., `/dev/video0`).
+NOTE: Since we are running firefox, you have to also give the env variables of your screen socket:
 ```
-docker run -it --device /dev/video1:/dev/video0 anewage/lime-docker
+docker run -ti --rm  -e DISPLAY=$DISPLAY        -v /tmp/.X11-unix:/tmp/.X11-unix --device /dev/video1:/dev/video0  lime
 ```

 Inside the host, consume the video feed: